jake-young-dev/bed/README.md

 # bed
 Don't forget to set your spawn!

+Bed is automated daily backups for Minecraft servers utilizing Minio as the storage bucket

 # Disclaimer
-this repo is unfinished, it may work when ran with docker compose but can experience breaking changes until a stable release.
-The end-game goal for this repo is to be a docker image that can be added to Minecraft server compose files for easy setup for world backups.
-If you are seeing this disclaimer I wouldn't recommend using this version of this software and to wait for the full release
+this repo is unfinished, the goal is for this to be a docker image, I recommend waiting for that release.
+This disclaimer will be replaced by usage docs and the improved compose file

 <hr />

 # Dev notes

-# TODO
-1. allow for users to change how often backups are grabbed (timezone and clock time, maybe), how many to keep (maybe)
-2. use iota to create a loop for env validation

 # Example compose file with bed
-## Do not use this yet, the image is not built
+## Do not use this yet, the image is not built (yet)
 ```
 version: "3.8"